canonical/ubuntu-pro-docs/subscription-management.rst

 ..
 Important::

    Make sure that your payment method is up to date.
-To update your credit card information, go to *Payment Methods* on the Ubuntu Pro dashboard.
+Instructions on how to update your payment method can be found at :ref:`manage-payment-method`.

 Cancel your subscription
 ------------------------